 NZ fans look on in horror at America’s Cup

-When Emirates Team New Zealand sailed to an 8-1 series lead, needing only one more win to regain sport’s oldest trophy, the Kiwis prepared to celebrate.
-However, the champagne has remained on ice for a week in which Oracle has roared back to make it 8-8, setting up Wednesday’s winner-take-all showdown.
+When Emirates Team New Zealand sailed to an 8-1 series lead, needing only one more win to regain sport’s oldest trophy, the Kiwis prepared to celebrate, but the champagne has remained on ice for a week in which Oracle has roared back to make it 8-8, setting up Wednesday’s winner-takes-all showdown.

 It’s been agonizing for the fans in New Zealand, where the series captures huge audience shares on television and intense media interest.